VNA wins A prize at 2020"Golden Hammer & Sickle" award | Society | Vietnam+ (VietnamPlus)

 -

-At 05h04 on Febuary 10, 2020, flight VN68 landed at Van Don International Airport, Quang Ninh province, bringing more than 30 Vietnamese citizens back from Wuhan.
+Flight VN68 lands at Van Don International Airport, Quang Ninh province at 05h04 on Febuary 10, 2020, bringing more than 30 Vietnamese citizens back from Wuhan, China.
 Vietnam is the first country to bring back its citizens from the epidemic epicentre.
 (Photo: VNA)

 -

-A doctor checks the health of COVID-19 patients being treated at the National Hospital for Tropical Diseases, No.2, Dong Anh district, Hanoi (Photo: VNA)
+A doctor checks the health of a COVID-19 patient being treated at the National Hospital for Tropical Diseases, No.2, Dong Anh district, Hanoi (Photo: VNA)

 -

-People wait for COVID-19 tests at Long Bien Market, Hanoi (Photo: VNA)
+People wait for SARS-COV2 tests at Long Bien Market, Hanoi (Photo: VNA)

 -